pizzaolive/ant_upload_checker/README.md

 ## :rainbow: Future versions
 ### Version 1.4.3
-- [ ] Add (optional?) resolution dupe check https://github.com/pizzaolive/ant_upload_checker/issues/16
+- [ ] Add resolution dupe check https://github.com/pizzaolive/ant_upload_checker/issues/16.
+Process will check if the specific resolution of your films are on ANT already or not.

 ### Version 1.4.2